Cemich/BigSolDB/README.md

-# Solubility-Dataset
+# BigSolDB: solubility dataset of substances in organic solvents and water in a wide range of temperatures
-Graphics description and technical validation code for solubility dataset.
+Graphics description and technical validation code for BigSolDB dataset.